 Fault and Liability for Dog Bites

 Before seeking compensation or filing a claim, you typically must identify the at-fault party responsible for the dog attack and the injuries that you were made to suffer.
+A dog bite attorney in Atlanta can help you identify the liable party and collect evidence to support your claim.

 In many cases, the owner of the dog that attacked you may be held liable for your damages.
 This type of accident may be covered under the dog owner’s homeowner’s insurance policy.
 You may also be able to file a personal injury lawsuit against the dog owner.